iamanas20/SoundByte/README.md

 Every item in SoundByte following the above logic.
 This allows easy extensions of the app to support more services in the future.
 It also allow very different APIs to convert their code into a universal SoundByte standard.

-**SoundByte.Service:** This project is a web app that runs in Microsoft Azure.
-This web app will allow spotify like features in the app (login to xbox with PC, continue listening to a song on another device etc.)

 **SoundByte.UWP:** This project contains the main code for SoundByte on Windows 10 / Xbox One.
 Items such as brushes, view models, models, views, playback service etc. are all stored here.

 SoundByte logic is based around a central XAML/C# file called `AppShell.xaml`/`AppShell.xaml.cs`.
 This file displays key app elements such as the left hand navigation pane, and mobile navigation bar.
 It also supports app navigation, and is used to load key app resources at load time.